RohitVarmaSixtyFive/MealCam/README.md

-# BiteMe - AI-Powered Nutritional Tracking
+# MealCam - AI-Powered Nutritional Tracking

-BiteMe is a mobile web application that simplifies nutritional tracking by allowing users to log meals with a single photo.
+MealCam is a mobile web application that simplifies nutritional tracking by allowing users to log meals with a single photo.
 Using AI-powered meal recognition, users can upload an image of their meal and receive an editable nutritional breakdown.

 ## Features